 Tonight the random rape and murder of Jill Meagher in Melbourne, 12,000 miles from home weighs heavily on me.
 The fragility of life and the grief of others has stopped me in my tracks.
-My sorrow now is for her father and mother, for the friends out there, at how a young man could be so isolated and cut-off from any sense of reality or care, to inflict such pain.
+My sorrow now is for her husband Tom, her father and mother, for the friends out there.
+How could any man be so isolated and cut-off from any sense of reality or care, to inflict such pain?

 Most days in the grassy wetlands I head out alone with my camera to meet up with one of my best teachers and collaborators, Mother Nature.
-It's late now but still I pound up the hill towards the forest, mutterring to myself about the world, about the fear.
-I don't pray but I carry all of our young emigrants in my heart as I walk the land.
+It's late now but still I pound up the hill towards the forest, muttering to myself about the world, about the fear.
+I don't pray but I carry all the young emigrants in my heart as I walk the land.
 I carry their questions and their anger.....

-And here, with one foot in a rural haven and one foot in the global chaotic melting pot, with questions, confusion and anger whirring.......Mother Nature again catches my attention.
-Before I think twice I am reaching for the camera, I am besotted by this sky, I am again engrossed in the moon, the peace and the memories.
+And here, with one foot in a rural haven and one foot in the global chaotic melting pot, with questions, confusion and anger whirring.......this moon soothes and distracts.
+Before long I am reaching for the camera, besotted by the sky, engrossed in the tranquility.

-As I walk home pondering those emigrants wherever they are tonight.
+As I walk home thinking about them all wherever they are tonight.
 I imagine them under this clear sky with the chubby clouds.
 And then I close my eyes and with all my heart I give them the moon............